EternalDusk/Lipsync-Generator/README.md

 Automate the creation of lip synced characters easily utilizing only a transcript and an audio file.

+Created as an updated version of [the old version](github.com/EternalDusk/LipSyncVideoGenerator) meant to clean the code and dependencies required

 ### Dependencies
 * Required python libraries
     ```